ToomasMolder/X-road-scripts/monitor/docs/database_module.md

 For example, to perform a complete database backup, execute:

 ```
-mongodump -u db_backup -p BACKUP_PWD --gzip --authenticationDatabase admin --out=MDB_BKPFILE
+mongodump -u db_backup -p BACKUP_PWD --gzip --authenticationDatabase admin --out=MDB_BKPDIR
 ```

-where BACKUP_PWD is password for backup user set in paragraph 'Configure **backup** user' and MDB_BKPFILE is output directory for backup.
+where BACKUP_PWD is password for backup user set in paragraph 'Configure backup user' and MDB_BKPDIR is output directory for backup.

 For additional details and recommendations, please check: